-The purpose of this leave is to enable faculty members to pursue a course of study or to undertake research which would improve the potential of the member of faculty to serve the University.
+The purpose of this leave is to enable faculty members to pursue a course of study or to

 A member of faculty may be granted study leave without pay at the discretion of the department chair and senior associate dean, after they have satisfactorily completed the first full period of employment, unless otherwise agreed in writing prior to hire.
 The length of the leave will also be at their discretion.